Chart Color Schemes

 AreaSearch assessment indicates Asquith - Mount Colah faces employment challenges relative to the majority of Australian markets

-Asquith - Mount Colah has a highly educated workforce with notable representation in the technology sector.
-As of June 2025, its unemployment rate was 7.5%.
+Asquith - Mount Colah has an educated workforce with a notable presence in the technology sector.
+Its unemployment rate was 7.6% as of September 2025.

-Conversely, transport, postal & warehousing showed lower representation at 3.4% versus the regional average of 5.3%.
-Over the year to June 2025, labour force levels decreased by 0.3%, and employment declined by 3.4%, leading to a rise in unemployment rate by 3.0 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%.
-National employment forecasts from Jobs and Skills Australia (May 2025) project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Asquith - Mount Colah's employment mix suggests local growth of approximately 7.2% over five years and 14.7% over ten years, though these are simple extrapolations for illustrative purposes only.
+Conversely, transport, postal & warehousing has lower representation at 3.4% compared to the regional average of 5.3%.
+Local employment opportunities appear limited based on Census data comparisons.
+Over the year to September 2025, labour force levels increased by 0.7%, while employment declined by 2.4%, leading to a 2.9 percentage point rise in unemployment rate.
+In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%.
+State-level data from NSW to 25-Nov shows employment contracted by 0.03%, with an unemployment rate of 3.9%, compared to the national rate of 4.3%.
+National employment forecasts project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Asquith - Mount Colah's employment mix suggests local employment could grow by 7.2% in five years and 14.7% in ten years, based on simple weighted extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment